-- (a) require port of entry workers to declare in writing at the start of each shift that the port of entry worker: - (i) is free of SARS-CoV-2 Symptoms; and - (ii) has, in the preceding 14 days, not been in contact with a confirmed case (except in the course of their duties while wearing appropriate personal protective equipment, where relevant); and - (iii) is not currently required to self-isolate or self-quarantine under the Diagnosed Persons and Close Contacts Directions. - (b) designate a port of entry worker(s) as a COVID Marshal: - (i) whose role is to monitor compliance with these directions, including (but not limited to) physical distancing requirements; and - (ii) who has successfully completed training provided by the employer that is in accordance with guidance from the Department; and - (iii) who is at the Work Premises whenever port of entry workers are on site; and - (c) arrange operations at the Work Premises so as to have port of entry workers working consistently with the same group of other port of entry workers where reasonably practicable, including (but not limited to): - (i) developing separate shifts in a way that minimises physical interactions between groups of port of entry workers attending different shifts; - (ii) separates port of entry workers into work areas; - (iii) dividing work areas up further into separate teams; - (iv) providing separate break areas for the separate teams; - (v) requiring teams to use separate entrances and exits from other teams; - (vi) where port of entry workers are from the same household, ensuring they work in the same shift and work area; and - (d) provide regular training to port of entry workers (including, but not limited to, an induction for all port of entry workers commencing at, or returning to, the Work Premises) that covers:
+- (ii) has, in the preceding 14 days, not been in contact with a confirmed case (except in the course of their duties while wearing appropriate personal protective equipment, where relevant); and - (iii) is not currently required to self-isolate or self-quarantine under the Diagnosed Persons and Close Contacts Directions. - (b) designate a port of entry worker(s) as a COVID Marshal: - (i) whose role is to monitor compliance with these directions, including (but not limited to) physical distancing requirements; and - (ii) who has successfully completed training provided by the employer that is in accordance with guidance from the Department; and - (iii) who is at the Work Premises whenever port of entry workers are on site; and - (c) arrange operations at the Work Premises so as to have port of entry workers working consistently with the same group of other port of entry workers where reasonably practicable, including (but not limited to): - (i) developing separate shifts in a way that minimises physical interactions between groups of port of entry workers attending different shifts; - (ii) separates port of entry workers into work areas; - (iii) dividing work areas up further into separate teams; - (iv) providing separate break areas for the separate teams; - (v) requiring teams to use separate entrances and exits from other teams; - (vi) where port of entry workers are from the same household, ensuring they work in the same shift and work area; and - (d) provide regular training to port of entry workers (including, but not limited to, an induction for all port of entry workers commencing at, or returning to, the Work Premises) that covers: - (i) good hygiene practices; and - (ii) advising port of entry workers not to attend the Work Premises when unwell; and - (iii) compliance with the requirements of subclause (22)(c); and - (e) make available an adequate supply of personal protective equipment free of charge to port of entry workers; and - (f) ensure that all port of entry workers wear appropriate personal protective equipment in accordance with the requirements of the Department; and - (g) test the temperature of each port of entry worker each day before they enter the Work Premises and, if the port of entry worker's temperature is 37.5°C or more, direct the port of entry worker to: - (i) leave the Work Premises immediately; and - (ii) be tested for SARS-CoV-2; and - (iii) self-isolate until a negative test result is received. - (23) Subclauses (22)(b) and (22)(c) do not apply to the following port of entry workers: - (a) administrative support service workers; - (b) truck drivers; - (c) tugboat crew; - (d) stevedores; - (e) office workers at freight terminals;

-- (i) good hygiene practices; and - (ii) advising port of entry workers not to attend the Work Premises when unwell: and - (iii) compliance with the requirements of subclause (19)(c); and - (e) make available an adequate supply of personal protective equipment free of charge to port of entry workers; and - (f) ensure that all port of entry workers wear appropriate personal protective equipment in accordance with the requirements of the Department; and - (g) test the temperature of each port of entry worker each day before they enter the Work Premises and, if the port of entry worker's temperature is 37.5°C or more, direct the port of entry worker to: - (i) leave the Work Premises immediately; and - (ii) be tested for SARS-CoV-2; and - (iii) self-isolate until a negative test result is received. - (20) Subclauses (19)(b) and (19)(c) do not apply to the following port of entry workers: - (a) administrative support service workers; - (b) truck drivers; - (c) tugboat crew; - (d) stevedores; - (e) office workers at freight terminals; - (f) airport baggage handlers and airport cargo handlers; - (g) aircraft engineers.
+(f) airport baggage handlers and airport cargo handlers;